nmshd/documentation/_docs_explore/42-transport-layer.md

 ## Relationships

-The link between two identities is called Relationship.
-From the view of one identity or its device, the "own" keyword decribes content created by its own.
+The link between two Identities is called Relationship.
+From the view of one Identity or its device, the "own" keyword decribes content created by its own.
 The "peer" keyword describes content of the other party.

 Relationships are usually used as the technical term, whereas contact is used as a business terminology.
 To be more strict, one could say that contacts are active Relationships, as a Relationship could also be terminated (thus a communication would no longer be possible).